 Upon close examination of the surrounding land uses, residences are located to the north, east, and south of the project site.
 The closest residence is located across SR 99, approximately 820 feet from the project site.
 Other receptors in the project site vicinity include the single-family residence located approximately 860 feet southeast of the project, along Saginaw Avenue.
-No minority or low-income residential populations are within sufficient proximity to the project area to experience directly a disproportionately high adverse human health or environmental effect from the project site is located over 500 feet from residential uses, the effect on Title VI residents by the proposed project is negligible.
+No minority or low-income residential populations are within sufficient proximity to the project area to experience directly a disproportionately high adverse human health or environmental effect from the proposed action.
+This includes no populations covered by Title 6 or Executive Order 12898.
+As the project site is located over 500 feet from residential uses, the effect on Title VI residents by the proposed project is negligible.